nodejs/admin/GITHUB_ORG_MANAGEMENT_POLICY.md

 ### Repository Team Ownership

-When making a request to create a new repository, specify the team(s) that will have Maintain permission.
+When making a request to create a new repository, specify the team(s) that will have Maintain role.
 If there is not an appropriate team to maintain a new repository, request creating a new team.
 Approval is automatic if there are no objections from TSC members after 72 hours.